AnthonyHongXiao/AnthonyHongXiao.github.io/content/_index.md

 - [Job Title, Company/Organization, Duration]

 ## Publications/Projects

-### Study of Intergenerational Mobility and Urbanization Based on OLS Method and Ordered Probit Model, IEEE-CS/MSIEID2020
+<span style="font-size: smaller;">Study of Intergenerational Mobility and Urbanization Based on OLS Method and Ordered Probit Model, IEEE-CS/MSIEID2020</span> <div style="text-align: right; display: inline-block; width: 100%;">12/18/2020</div>
-<div style="text-align: right;">12/18/2020</div>

 The study, using the CHARLS dataset and techniques like OLS and ordered probit model, reveals a growing educational disparity across generations in China, highlighting an increasing trend in educational inequality despite overall improvements, especially between urban and rural regions.